HaikalRFadhilahh/go-ci-devsecops/README.md

       - name: Push Docker Image Production To Registry
         run: echo "Run Command / Script to Push / Upload your App Artifact / Image to Registry"
 ```

+The code above is a file that contains code for Continous Integration in all branches.
+By using `if` in jobs we can set when and whether a job is run under certain conditions so that it can summarize jobs neatly.

+> Additional Information: There are many ways to declare CI Pipeline in Github Actions.
+If you follow the tutorial above then I only declare ci in one file.
+But if you don't like that concept you can change the code and break it into several part files.

+> Warning: If you have variables / values that are confidential you can store in the repository in the form of secrets / vars.
+You can read the tutorial at this [link](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions)

+## References

+- SCA (Software Compsition Analysis) with govulncheck : [govulncheck docker image documentation](https://github.com/HaikalRFadhilahh/go-ci-devsecops/tree/master/govulncheck)
+- SAST (Static Analysis Security Testing) with gosec: [gosec docker image documentation](https://github.com/HaikalRFadhilahh/go-ci-devsecops/tree/master/gosec)
+- DAST (Dynamic Analysis Security Testing) with zaproxy baseline : [zaproxy baseline docker documentation](https://hub.docker.com/r/zaproxy/zap-stable)

 ## Contributors